juxor/afaq/markdown/secC2.md

 leading capitalist economist and his argument simply echoes Proudhon's earlier
 critique:

-> _ "the existence and height of interest by no means invariably correspond with the existence and the height of a 'sacrifice of abstinence.'
-Interest, in exceptional cases, is received where there has been no individual sacrifice of abstinence.
-High interest is often got where the sacrifice of the abstinence is very trifling -- as in the case of [a] millionaire -- and 'low interest' is often got where the sacrifice entailed by the abstinence is very great.
-The hardly saved sovereign which the domestic servant puts in the savings bank bears, absolutely and relatively, less interest than the lightly spared thousands which the millionaire puts to fructify in debenture and mortgage funds.
-These phenomena fit badly into a theory which explains interest quite universally as a 'wage of abstinence.'"_ [Eugen von Böhm-Bawerk, **Capital and Interest**, p.
+> _"the existence and height of interest by no means invariably correspond
+> with the existence and the height of a 'sacrifice of abstinence.'
+Interest,
+> in exceptional cases, is received where there has been no individual
+> sacrifice of abstinence.
+High interest is often got where the sacrifice of
+> the abstinence is very trifling -- as in the case of [a] millionaire -- and
+> 'low interest' is often got where the sacrifice entailed by the abstinence
+> is very great.
+The hardly saved sovereign which the domestic servant puts in
+> the savings bank bears, absolutely and relatively, less interest than the
+> lightly spared thousands which the millionaire puts to fructify in debenture
+> and mortgage funds.
+These phenomena fit badly into a theory which explains
+> interest quite universally as a 'wage of abstinence.'"_ [Eugen von Böhm-
+> Bawerk, **Capital and Interest** , p.
 277]

 All in all, as Joan Robinson pointed out, _"that the rate of interest is the 'reward for waiting' but 'waiting' only means owning wealth . . .
 In short, a man who refrains from blowing his capital in orgies and feasts can continue to get interest on it.
-This seems perfectly correct, but as a theory of distribution it is only a circular argument."_ [**Contributions to Modern Economics**, p.
+This seems perfectly correct, but as a theory of distribution it is only a circular argument."_ [ **Contributions to Modern Economics** , p.
 11] Interest is not the reward for "waiting," rather it is one of the (many) rewards for being rich.
-This was admitted as much by Marshall himself, who noted that the _"power to save depends on an excess of income over necessary expenditure; and this is greatest among the wealthy."_ [**Op.
+This was admitted as much by Marshall himself, who noted that the _"power to save depends on an excess of income over necessary expenditure; and this is greatest among the wealthy."_ [ **Op.
+Cit.** , p.
-Cit.**, p.
 229]

 Little wonder, then, that neo-classical economists introduced the term **waiting** as an "explanation" for returns to capital (such as interest).